Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Goblin Temple (graphics by Jinn).
+- Added Latin Farms (graphics by Wildfire Games and Jinn).
+- Added Latin Barracks (graphics by Wildfire Games and Jinn).
+- Added Latin Smithy (graphics by Wildfire Games and Jinn).

 * Editor
 - Fixed an issue which made certain unit layers not appear properly during unit placement.